Severe Weather by State: The Ultimate Research

 Severe weather can hit at any moment.
-From tornadoes to hurricanes, ice storms,drought, earthquakes, wildfires and flooding, severe weather can cause significant property damage, power outage and even be life-threatening.
+From tornadoes to hurricanes, ice storms, drought, earthquakes, wildfires and flooding, severe weather can cause significant property damage, power outage and even be life-threatening.

 At Insuranks, we want to make sure you are well educated and have the right coverage when things go wrong.
 It’s important to know what your home insurance does and doesn’t cover in case a severe storm or other weather condition causes damage.

 That’s why we wanted to find out which states have the most and least severe weather.
 We analyzed hundreds of weather-related Federal Emergency Management Agency (FEMA) disaster declarations to locate severe weather hot spots and the most common type of severe weather in each state.
 We also asked Americans about their severe weather experiences to better understand how people prepare for storms.
+Read on to find out the states with the best and worst weather!

 All emergency and major disaster declarations are made solely at the discretion of the President of the United States.
-Over the years, the U.S. government has provided millions in funding to help communities recover from major weather events.
+Over the years, the U.S. government has provided billions in funding to help communities recover from major weather events.

 Louisiana had the most with 30 declarations.
 Tropical storms were the most common type of severe weather in the Bayou State with 10 declarations listed as tropical storms.
 Florida came in second with 29 weather-related disaster declarations, with 21 of the Sunshine State’s disasters relating to hurricanes.